Model

 You can declare schema by using the JsonSchemaObject interface:

-import {JsonSchemaObject, Returns, Schema} from "@tsed/schema";
+import {JsonSchemaObject, Post, Returns, Schema} from "@tsed/schema";

 const ProductSchema: JsonSchemaObject = {